Low birth weight: Fluid and electrolyte balance

 Frequent clinical monitoring of volume status and checking of serum electrolytes (up to three times daily) is appropriate to prevent dehydration, fluid overload, and electrolyte imbalance.
 VLBW newborns have an increased body surface to weight ratio, increasing risk for insensible fluid losses and dehydration.
 Humidified incubators and skin emollients can lessen insensible fluid loss in VLBW newborns.
 However, fluid overloading is not benign; it is associated with increased risk of congestive heart failure, necrotizing enterocolitis, and mortality.
 A degree of fluid restriction mitigates these risks.

 VLBW newborns are at risk for electrolyte imbalances due to the relative immaturity of the nephrons in their kidneys.
 The kidneys are not equipped to handle large sodium loads.
 Therefore, if normal saline is given, the sodium level may become elevated, which may prompt the clinician to give more fluids.
 Sodium restriction has been shown to prevent fluid overload.
 Potassium must also be monitored carefully, as immature aldosterone sensitivity and sodium-potassium pumping increases risk for hyperkalemia and cardiac arrhythmias.

 VLBW newborns are frequently found to have a persistently patent ductus arteriosus (PDA).
 If present, it is important to evaluate whether the PDA is causing increased circulatory volume, thus posing risk for heart failure.
 Signs of clinically significant PDA include widened pulse pressure and bounding pulses.
 In newborns with significant PDA, fluid restriction may avoid the need for surgical or medical therapy to close it.

 Approach to nutrition

-As their gastrointestinal systems are typically unready for enteral feeds at the time of birth, VLBW infants require initial parenteral infusion of fluids, macronutrients, vitamins, and micronutrients.
+As their gastrointestinal systems are typically unready for enteral (nasogastric tube) feeds at the time of birth, VLBW infants require initial parenteral infusion of fluids, macronutrients, vitamins, and micronutrients.
+Parenteral feeds bypass the GI system entirely, with the nutritional contents going directly into the blood stream.